 Yet another fan favorite video game series is making the transition to television.
 Fallout is heading to Prime video with Westworld‘s Jonathan Nolan and Lisa Joy are at helming the show.
 Their pitch for the Fallout TV series based on the successful post-apocalyptic franchise received a straight-to-series order from the streaming service.
 And now its cast is coming together.
 Ella Purnell, who recently starred in Yellowjackets, will lead the series, alongside Walton Goggins.
 Kyle MacLachlan, Xelia Mendes-Jones, and Aaron Moten are the latest to join the cast, per Variety.
 Their roles are currently under wraps.
+Most recently, Prime Video also released a first look at the Fallout series.

 Nolan and Joy’s Kilter Films is producing the series together with Bethesda Game Studios and Bethesda Softworks.
 In a statement, Joy and Nolan said, “Fallout is one of the greatest game series of all time.
 Each chapter of this insanely imaginative story has cost us countless hours we could have spent with family and friends.
 So we’re incredibly excited to partner with Todd Howard and the rest of the brilliant lunatics at Bethesda to bring this massive, subversive, and darkly funny universe to life with Amazon Studios.”